diegodiazgarciadev/Play-games-using-your-eyes/README.md

 https://user-images.githubusercontent.com/82879300/136693661-2440c955-4e21-4f65-93a8-3fb97456d6fb.mp4

-Winking right to start CAR_MODE, then turning a bit the head or movien eyes (left,right) to control the car
+Winking right to start CAR_MODE, then turning a bit the head or moving the eyes (left,right) to control the car.

 # Why I did this?